 These vent pipes start from the waste point and extend to the outside of the building.
 When you use the water in your shower, the water travels down from the shower drain opening and creates a vacuum, and the water flow can be reduced.

-Venting is essential as it allows the air to flow freely into the drain at a constant pressure.
-You can locate the main vent above your roof.
+Venting is essential because it allows air to flow freely into the drain at a constant pressure.
+The main vent can be located above your roof.

 Drainage Seal and Shower Base